Ars nova: Versus ars antiqua

 Stylistically, the music of the ars nova differed from the preceding era in several ways.
 Developments in notation allowed notes to be written with greater rhythmic independence, shunning the limitations of the rhythmic modes which prevailed in the thirteenth century; secular music acquired much of the polyphonic sophistication previously found only in sacred music; and new techniques and forms, such as isorhythm and the isorhythmic motet, became prevalent.
 The overall aesthetic effect of these changes was to create music of greater expressiveness and variety than had been the case in the thirteenth century.
 Indeed, the sudden historical change which occurred, with its startling new degree of musical expressiveness, can be likened to the introduction of perspective in painting, and it is useful to consider that the changes to music in the period of the ars nova were contemporary with the great early Renaissance revolutions in painting and literature.

 The most famous practitioner of the new musical style was Guillaume de Machaut, who also had a distinguished career as a canon at Reims Cathedral and as a poet.
 The ars-nova style is evident in his considerable body of motets, lais, virelais, rondeaux and ballades.

-In the late 12th and early 13th centuries, a notable collective of composers and vocalists flourished under the patronage of Paris’s famed Notre-Dame Cathedral.
-Known as the Notre-Dame school, this group holds a vital place in the history of Western music for developing the first widely recognized and internationally circulated repertoire of polyphonic music. (“Motet | Vocal Music | Britannica.”
-Encyclopædia Britannica, 15 Oct.
-2012, www.britannica.com/art/motet.
-Accessed 8 Oct.
-2025.)

 Towards the end of the fourteenth century, a new stylistic school of composers and poets centered in Avignon in southern France developed; the highly mannered style of this period is often called the ars subtilior, although some scholars have chosen to consider it a late development of the ars nova rather than separating it into a separate school.
 This strange but interesting repertory of music, limited in geographical distribution (southern France, Aragon and later Cyprus), and clearly intended for performance by specialists for an audience of connoisseurs, is like an "end note" to the entire Middle Ages.